Brittney Griner: Overseas

+Unrivaled

+On October 2, 2024, it was announced that Griner would appear and play in the inaugural season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She played for the Phantom in the 2025 Unrivaled season.
+On March 3rd, Griner recorded the first dunk in Unrivaled history.

+On November 5, 2025, it was announced that Griner had been drafted by Vinyl BC for the 2026 Unrivaled season.

 National team career

 In September 2011, Griner spent two weeks playing under coach Geno Auriemma for the U.S. national team as part of its European training tour.
 Griner was the only college player in the group.
 She averaged 12.8 points and 7.3 rebounds a game with the U.S. team in Europe.

 Griner was the sole player still playing in college on the 2012 U.S. Olympic women's basketball team finalists roster.
 Excluding Griner, the average age on the finalists roster was approximately 30 years, while Griner was 22 years old at the time of the Olympics.
 Griner decided in April 2012 not to participate in the 2012 Olympics due to family illness and her school schedule.

 In 2016, she played for the U.S. Olympic women's basketball team at the Summer Olympics and earned her first Olympic gold medal as they beat Spain 101–72 in the final, becoming one of 11 players who have earned an Olympic gold medal, FIBA World Cup gold medal, WNBA title, an NCAA title, joining Sue Bird, Swin Cash, Tamika Catchings, Cynthia Cooper, Asjha Jones, Maya Moore, Breanna Stewart, Sheryl Swoopes, Diana Taurasi, and Kara Wolters on the list.

 Griner was selected for her second Olympics in 2021, going undefeated and winning the gold medal as part of Team USA.

+In June 2024, Griner was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France.
+She contributed four points to help the United States defeat France 67–66 in the final, earning Griner her third consecutive Olympic gold medal and the United States' eighth consecutive gold medal.
+During the medal ceremony when the U.S. national anthem was played, Griner would get emotional at the event, thinking she wouldn't even be here again following her previous arrest in Russia back in 2022.